RyanHarrisFL/liri-bot/README.md

 Follow the instructions below if you would like to run the application in your terminal.

-1. Clone down the respoitory to a place on your local machine
+1. Clone down the respoitory to a place on your local machine.
-2. Open root folder in your code editor
+2. Open root folder in your code editor.
 3. In your terminal type "npm install" to install all npm packages.
 4. The Spotify API requires you sign up as a developer to generate the necessary credentials.
 You can follow these steps in order to generate a **client id** and **client secret**: